Iran's Rouhani says possible to overcome animosity with U.S

 An interim deal with six major powers including the United States to restrict Iran's disputed nuclear programme in exchange for a partial easing of economic sanctions entered into force this week.

-Rouhani travelled to Davos to persuade foreign investors to return to his country, which has some of the world's biggest oil and gas resources and a market of 76 million people.
+Rouhani traveled to Davos to persuade foreign investors to return to his country, which has some of the world's biggest oil and gas resources and a market of 76 million people.

 In the interview, in which he spoke in Farsi voiced over into French, he said relations with Washington had been difficult in the past but with hard work and efforts by both sides, problems could be overcome.